Noge morning, coffee, Bill Evans

-Just immersed in jazz tonight
+Immerse yourself in jazz tonight

 File.4 Bill Evans "Waltz for Debby"

-The first thing to call is that the piano is decided as the leading role record.
-Masami Yoshida "Oyaji" liked the piano.
-Particularly Bill Evans' Waltz for Debby.
+The first record to play is the piano.
+Mamoru Yoshida "Oyaji" liked the piano.
+Especially Bill Evans's "Waltz for Debby".

-Chigusa 's existence of oversized speaker is designed to hear the sound of the piano trio well.
-The tweeter is in a good mood if the tone of the emotional and delicate piano, especially the treble, echoes glossy.
-Believe that I am in good shape today as well, "I hear it sounds good!", I hopper a 50-year mono speaker.
-When I hear this song, I suddenly recall.
+Chigusano's oversized speakers are designed so that you can hear the sound of the piano trio well.
+The tweeter is in a good mood if the emotional and delicate piano tone, especially the high notes, echoes brilliantly.
+Believing that he is in good shape today, he says, "Yeah, it sounds good!"
+When I listen to this song, I suddenly remember it.

-The first successful request was JAZZ @ GROOVE at Dogenzaka in Shibuya.
-It was an Altech speaker, it was a store that let me listen loudly.
+The first successful request was JAZZ @ GROOVE in Dogenzaka, Shibuya.
+It was a store that let you listen at a loud volume with Altech speakers.
 The record is Bill Evans "Waltz for Debby".
-It was recorded in 1961 when Bill Evans First Trio performed live at Village Vanguard in NY.
+Recorded in 1961 when Bill Evans First Trio performed live at Village Vanguard in NY.

 * Evans autographed portrait